Page images

 Re-enter ANNE PAGE.

-Shal.
-I will wait on him, fair mistress Anne.
 Eva.
 Od's plessed will!
 I will not be absence at the grace.
 [Exeunt Shallow and Sir H. Evans.
 Anne.
 Will't please your worship to come in, sir?
 Slen.
 No, I thank you, forsooth, heartily; I am very well.

 Anne.
 The dinner attends you, sir.

 Slen.
 I am not a-hungry, I thank you, forsooth: Go, sirrah, for all you are my man, go, wait upon my cousin Shallow: [Exit Simple.]
-A justice of peace sometime may be beholden to his friend for a man:-I keep but three men and a boy yet, till my mother be dead: But what though? yet I live like a poor gentleman born.
+A justice of peace sometime may be beholden to his friend for a man :-I keep but three men and a boy yet, till my mother be dead: But what though?yet I live like a poor gentleman born.
 Anne.
 I may not go in without your worship: they will not sit till you come.

 Slen.
 I'faith, I'll eat nothing; I thank you as much as though I did.